Welcome!

 Make-up, Rescheduling, & Late Assignments

 Non-writing assignments, e.g., in-class activities, quizzes, exams, made up and will not be accepted late without an excuse from the Dean of Students.
 Written assignments will be deducted 10% per day late (up to a maximum of three days).
 If you foresee a scheduling conflict, please let me know ASAP.
+This policy does not apply to assignments due during the week of finals or assignments that are considered a culminating final paper or project; those assignments must be turned in by the due date.

 Assignment Submission